enolive/learning/java/RomanNumbers/README.md

 ## What I hate

 - I am missing the yield operator that comes with most modern languages.
-Implementing an own Iterator is a pain in the ass
+It makes implementation of a Generator so much easier :-(